 FAQs

-Yes, you can prepare the panelle dough and keep it refrigerated.
+Yes, you can prepare the panelle mixture and keep it refrigerated.

 No, I don’t recommend doing this.
-The chickpea fritters would be soggy and blah by then.
+The chickpea fritters would be soggy by then.

 Panelle Recipe (Sicilian Chickpea Fritters)